 Beside the giant’s corpse, four other werewolves put their heads down and flowed after them, their tails waving high.
 Zadrian and the baron felled two more.
 Megaera cast about and saw half a dozen others appear on the rimrock above the trail ahead.
 “Run, now, damn it.
 Run!”

 Lydia snarled and twisted her neck to stare back, her eyes now bloodshot and protruding against the choking restraint, suffused with hatred.
 Her teeth had become fangs.
 Megaera sank the flail’s claws into her throat.
 Blood trickled out.
 Lydia tore back and forth, but there was no longer any play in the coil; the claws only sank deeper.
-At last, she yelped and subsided.
-Megaera prodded her viciously forward until she ran, cursing but obedient.
+At last, Lydia yelped and subsided.
+Megaera prodded her viciously forward until she ran, cursing and sobbing but obedient.

 * * *